-District Council of Robe is incorporated under the SA Local Government Act 1999 and has its principal place of business a 1 Royal Circus Robe.
+District Council of Robe is incorporated under the SA Local Government Act 1999 and has its principal place of business at Royal Circus, Robe.
 These financial statements include the Council's direct operations and all entities through which Council controls resources to carry on its functions.
 In the process of reporting on the Council as a single unit, all transactions and balances between activity areas and controlled entities have been eliminated.

-3 Income recognition
+3 Income Recognition